 Adjustable Rate Mortgages

-An adjustable rate mortgage starts you off with a low, fixed rate for the first portion of the loan and then adjusts each year, which can go either up or down depending on where rates are at the time.
+An adjustable-rate mortgage starts you off with a low, fixed-rate for the first portion of the loan and then adjusts each year, which can go either up or down depending on where rates are at the time.
 The down payment amount can be anywhere between 0% and 10%.
-There’s no PMI, and Navy Federal also offers options for jumbo, conforming, and interest-only ARMs.
+There’s no PMI, and they also offer options for conforming, interest-only ARMs, and jumbo loans.

-An interest only loan from Navy Federal can be used for both primary and second homes.
+An interest-only loan can be used for both primary and second homes.
 It does, however, come with a hefty 20% down payment requirement.
 If you can manage that, the term is for 30 years and you can choose between fixed and adjustable rates.

 Fees and Rates

 Both fees and rates vary greatly depending on what kind of mortgage you select.
 These variations can help you when selecting which home loan is right for you.
-Once you start the application process with Navy Federal, you’ll get a personalized estimated cost document so you know exactly what to expect at closing.
-You can also see live rates on their website for up to date information on each type of home loan.
+Once you start the application process, you’ll get a personalized estimated cost document so you know exactly what to expect at closing.
+You can also see live mortgage rates on their website for up to date information on each type of home loan.

 Navy Federal’s Mortgage Process

-Before submitting a formal application with Navy Federal, you can get prequalified in order to find out what kind of home loan and rates you would likely get approved for.
+Before submitting a formal application, you can get prequalified in order to find out what kind of home loan and rates you would likely get approved for.
 This also helps to minimize the application process once you find a home and are under contract, not to mention strengthen your offer when you find a house you love.